TalSomech/Ex2/README.md

 4. **STEP FOUR**

-You will be able to chack out the time remaining and the pokeballs' scores here:
+You will be able to check out the time remaining and the pokeballs' scores here:

 ![timeNscores](https://user-images.githubusercontent.com/69470263/102636774-bd61cf80-415d-11eb-8007-caa48d1edc8e.png)